alatarum/frugen/README.md

       * Component management URL (curl)
       * Component ping address (cpingaddr)

-  * FRU area finding (in a memory buffer)
+    * Any other MR record types decoding and encoding as 'raw' type: data is a hex string for decoding, or a hex string or a binary buffer for encoding.

   * FRU file creation (in a memory buffer)

 _NOT supported:_

-  * Miltirecord area record types/subtypes other than listed above.
+  * Miltirecord area record encoding/decoding for types/subtypes other
-    NOTE: The unsupported MR record types/subtypes can not be decoded or encoded, but they are still found as raw records and can be used to build a FRU file if both input and output formats are binary rather than json.
+    than the listed above.

 ## frugen